Eric Kaufmann

-Eric Peter Kaufmann is a Canadian professor of politics at Birkbeck, University of London.
+Eric Peter Kaufmann (born 11 May 1970) is a Canadian professor of politics at the University of Buckingham.
+He was appointed in October 2023, following his resignation from his post at Birkbeck, University of London, after two decades of work, citing political differences.
 He is a specialist on Orangeism in Northern Ireland, nationalism, and political and religious demography.
-He has authored, co-authored, and edited multiple books on these subjects.
+He has authored, co-authored, and edited books and other publications on these subjects.

 Early life and education

-Eric Kaufmann was born in Hong Kong and raised in Vancouver, British Columbia, Canada and Japan.
+Eric Kaufmann was born in Hong Kong and raised in Vancouver, British Columbia, Canada, and Japan.
 His ancestry is half Jewish, one-quarter Chinese and one-quarter Costa Rican.
-His father Steve Kaufmann is of Jewish descent, the grandfather a secularist hailing from Prostejov in the modern Czech Republic.
+His father Steve Kaufmann is of Jewish descent, the grandfather a secularist hailing from Prostějov in the modern Czech Republic.
 His mother is a lapsed Catholic; he himself attended Catholic school for only a year.
 He received his BA from the University of Western Ontario in 1991.
 He received his MA from the London School of Economics in 1994 where he subsequently also completed his PhD in 1998.

 Career and contributions

 Kaufmann was lecturer in comparative politics at the University of Southampton from 1999 to 2003.
 He was a fellow at the Belfer Center, Kennedy School of Government, Harvard University, for the 2008–09 academic year.
 Kaufmann joined Birkbeck College, University of London, in 2003.
 He became professor of politics there in 2011.
 He has been an adjunct fellow of the conservatarian Manhattan Institute think tank since 2020.
+In 2023, Kaufmann resigned from Birkbeck College after two decades in his posts and joined the University of Buckingham in October.